This article will help you read and understand your pathology report for paraganglioma.

 Most (about 65-90%) of paragangliomas are non-cancerous tumours.
 However, some may behave more like a cancer by spreading to other parts of the body.
 Unfortunately, there are no findings that pathologists can see under the microscope that can definitely separate non-cancerous from cancerous tumours with 100% certainty.
 Therefore, if you are diagnosed with a paraganglioma, you will be asked to follow up regularly with your doctor to ensure the tumour has not spread.

 When examined under the microscope, a paraganglioma is made up of cells that look similar to one and other.
 The tumour is often surrounded by a thin layer of tissue called a capsule.
-The tumour cells are usually arranged in round groups that pathologists describe as “zellballen architecture”, which translates from German to mean “cell balls”.
+The tumour cells are usually arranged in round groups that pathologists describe as “zellballen”, which translates from German to mean “cell balls”.
 The groups of cells are surrounded by specialized cells called sustentacular cells which support the neuroendocrine cells.

 Your pathologist may perform a test called immunohistochemistry to confirm the diagnosis.
 Paraganglioma cells are positive for neuroendocrine markers such as synaptophysin and chromogranin.
 The sustentacular cells are positive for a protein called S-100.